Disability Insurance Guide For Dental Hygienists And Dental Assistants | We Discuss Underwriting, Plan Types, Cost, And The Best Options

 Again, what is your income plan if you can’t work?

-There are really 3 types of disability insurance available for dental hygienists and dental assistants.
+There are three types of disability insurance available for dental hygienists and dental assistants.

 • short-term disability insurance